Anti Fracture Matting / Uncoupling Membrane

-In short I don't like Ditra System.
-This Matting arrived around 15 years ago for movement areas.
+I'm not a fan of this system.
+Ditra Matting arrived around 15 years ago for movement areas.
 Before then we obviously never used it, i can't remember anyone calling us complaining about cracking tiles.
 After all it's a plastic non porous material.
 If ever tiles need to be removed they come up easily, not a good sign!
-However to cover myself I do use it in wet areas or if the customer is insistent on using it.
+However I do use it in wet areas or if the customer is insistent on using it.
 Ditra would disagree but, this is my opinion.
 Download PDF Document here.

 1. Good for wet areas.
 Swimming pool surrounds / Wetrooms

 1. Non Porous/Plastic

 2. Material is hollow causing tiles to move over a 24 hour period, especially Rectified Porcelain.

 3. Cannot achieve a 100% coverage under the Matting on large areas without using a small steam roller!